extremenetworks/ExtremeScripting/Netsight/oneview_CLI_scripts/README.md

 |[L2VSN between FA Proxy](xml/FA_L2VSN_Create.xml)|Provisioning a L2VSN between FA Proxy|Python|
 |[L2VSN between BEBs](xml/L2VSN.xml)|Provisioning a L2VSN between BEBs.
 It can create a VLAN and associate the provided UNI port/mlt to it, making the necessary checks (FA enabled on it or not) but it doesn't create the MLT itself.|Python|

+# Support
+_The software is provided as-is and [Extreme Networks](http://www.extremenetworks.com/) has no obligation to provide maintenance, support, updates, enhancements, or modifications.
+Any support provided by [Extreme Networks](http://www.extremenetworks.com/) is at its sole discretion._

+Issues and/or bug fixes may be reported on [The Hub](https://community.extremenetworks.com/extreme).
 >Be Extreme